grafana/agent/docs/sources/flow/concepts/modules.md

 Refer to the documentation for the [argument block][] and [export block][] to learn how to define arguments and exports for a module.

-A collection of curated modules for use are located in the [agent modules repository](https://github.com/grafana/agent-modules).
+A collection of curated modules for use are located in the [Grafana Agent modules repository](https://github.com/grafana/agent-modules).

 [argument block]: {{< relref "../reference/config-blocks/argument.md" >}}
 [export block]: {{< relref "../reference/config-blocks/export.md" >}}